On a Geometry of Interbrain Networks: Ollivier's Ricci Curvature

 where $\Gamma(m_{u},m_{v})$ is the set of all measures over $V \times V$ whose marginals are $m_{u}$ and $m_{v}$.
 The \emph{Ollivier-Ricci curvature}~\citep{Ol} is then defined as

-with $d_G(u, v)$ denoting the shortest-path distance between $u$ and $v$ in $G$.
+with $d_G(u,v)$ denoting the shortest-path distance between $u$ and $v$ in $G$.

-\section{Hyperscanning modalities across conditions}
+\section{Hyperscanning Modalities Across Conditions}

-We provide a comparative overview pairing illustrative values to empirical hyperscanning modalities across usual conditions, as drawn from our simulations.
+We provide a comparative overview pairing illustrative values to empirical hyperscanning modalities across common conditions, as drawn from our simulations.

-The modality-dependent spatiotemporal sampling rates and signal strengths frame the core challenge addressed by our pipeline: detecting network reconfigurations only when the neural signal is sampled at a distinct ratio which resolves the target behaviour.
+The modality-dependent spatiotemporal sampling rates and signal strengths frame the core challenge addressed by our pipeline: detecting network reconfigurations only when the neural signal is sampled at a sufficient rate to resolve the target behavior.